databio/pepatac/README.md

 ## 6.4 Optional summary plots

-1. Run `looper summarize` to generate a summary table in tab-separated values (TSV) format
+1. Run `looper summarize` to generate a summary table in tab-separated values (TSV) format as well as an HTML report describing sample and project level results.

 ```
 looper summarize examples/test_project/test_config.yaml
 ```

-2. Run `ATAC_Looper_Summary_plot.R` to produce summary plots.
+2. You can specify in the [pipeline interface file](pipeline_interface.yaml) any additional summarizers you wish to run, such as the `ATAC_Looper_Summary_plot.R`.
+Alternatively, you may run `ATAC_Looper_Summary_plot.R` directly to produce summary plots.

-You must pass the full path to your TSV file that resulted from the call to looper summarize.
+You must pass the path to your project configuration file used to run looper.
 ```
-Rscript ATAC_Looper_Summary_plot.R </path/to/looper/summarize/summary.TSV>
+Rscript ATAC_Looper_Summary_plot.R examples/test_project/test_config.yaml
 ```

-This results in the output of multiple PDF plots in the directory containing the TSV input file.
+This results in the output of multiple PDF plots in a summary/ subdirectory within the project parent directory.

 # 7. Contributing